 Collectively, these ingredients work together to kindle agni and ojas to support and detoxify the entire physiology, opening energy channels for prana to flow freely.

-Slowly consume 1-2 teaspoons of Chyawanprash 15+ min before breakfast for at least 2 weeks (but ideally 40 days).
-To make use of the maximum prana available to us each day, consume between 4 a.m. and sunrise, before or after yoga, meditation or pranayama.
+Slowly consume 1-2 teaspoons of Chyawanprash before practice.
+To make use of the maximum prana available each day, consume between 4 a.m. and sunrise.

 Prior to morning yoga, meditation or pranayama class, allow each student to consume one teaspoon of Chyawanprash.